 Tesla had its sixth-consecutive profitable quarter in the fourth quarter of 2020, the company said Wednesday, making it the first time the company has booked a profitable year.
 Tesla’s day as a startup, it’s fair to say, are well in the rearview mirror.

 Tesla reported a fourth-quarter 2020 profit of $270 million, and a full-year profit of $721 million, on revenues of $31.5 billion for the year.
-But let’s talk about that $270 million number for a minute since, again, like in the third-quarter it was not bigger than another number on Tesla’s shareholder deck: The amount of money Tesla made selling regulatory credits to other automakers, which was $401 million in the fourth quarter.
+But let’s talk about that $270 million number for a minute since, again, like in the third-quarter it was not bigger than another number on Tesla’s shareholder deck.
+That would be the amount of money Tesla made selling regulatory credits to other automakers, which was $401 million in the fourth quarter.

 That moment could be coming this year, as Tesla said it expected to have all four of its plants across the world — in Shanghai, Berlin, Austin, and Fremont — up and running by the end of 2021.
 It also said that the Tesla Semi would see its first deliveries this year.